-Lesson Title: Comprehending a Theme: Listening Listening Passage a T 40 1 1 Lesson Number: L1-L025 Class: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Answer comprehension questions on a passage.
-Summarise a listening text in their own words.
-Use context clues to infer meaning of new words.
-'A Hard Lesso lesson). eading the listening text, on', aloud (see end of ons on the board (see
+Lesson Title: Comprehending a Theme: Listening Listening Passage Lesson Number: L1-L025 Class: SSS 1 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils 1.
+Practise re eading the listening text, will be able to: A Hard Lesso on', aloud (see end of Answer comprehension questions on lesson). a passage.
+2. Write the questi ons on the board (see 2.
+Summarise a listening text in their end of lesson). own words.
+3. Use context clues to infer meaning of new words.